rails/rails/guides/source/active_record_callbacks.md

     https://api.rubyonrails.org/classes/ActiveModel/Validations/Callbacks/ClassMethods.html#method-i-before_validation

 There are examples below that show how to use these callbacks.
-We've grouped them by the operation they are associated with, and lastly showed how they can be used in combination. `after_commit` / `after_rollback` examples can be found [here](active_record_callbacks.html#after-commit-and-after-rollback).
+We've grouped them by the operation they are associated with, and lastly show how they can be used in combination. `after_commit` / `after_rollback` examples can be found [here](active_record_callbacks.html#after-commit-and-after-rollback).